Remittance advice - Definition, types, and template

 As a rule, remittance advice has always been sent along with the check to the vendor.
 As we are leaning away from the check/cash payments, why is a remittance receipt still in the picture?

+A remittance slip, often overlooked in its simplicity, holds significant importance in financial transactions.
 Here's a deeper dive into specific aspects of this document that outline why it's so crucial:

 In the world of business, professionalism and courtesy go hand in hand.
 Including remittance advice with the payment signals to suppliers that you value transparency and clear communication.